jcolag/entropy-arbitrage/2023-01-12-matter-honor.md

 ## A Matter of Honor

 Another week, another mess.
-I'd blame it on the [writers strike](https://en.wikipedia.org/wiki/1988_Writers_Guild_of_America_strike), if it didn't feel so consistent with the episodes from long before the strike...
+I'd blame it on the {% wiki 1988_Writers_Guild_of_America_strike|writers strike|en %}, if it didn't feel so consistent with the episodes from long before the strike...

  > **WESLEY**: Sorry.
 It's a friend of mine.
 You look just like him.
  >